 Some of the key investments and developments in the Indian roads sector are as follows:

-Some of the recent initiatives taken by the government are as follows
+Some of the recent government initiatives are as follows

 The government, through a series of initiatives, is working on policies to attract significant investor interest.
 The Indian government plans to develop a total of 66,117 km of roads under different programmes such as National Highways Development Project (NHDP), Special Accelerated Road Development Programme in North East (SARDP-NE) and Left Wing Extremism (LWE).
 The government has identified development of 2,000 km of coastal roads to improve the connectivity between ports and remote villages.